 When cleaning your windows – or any part of your home – use a microfiber cloth instead of paper towels.

-According to this Stanford Magazine article, “in the oxygen-starved conditions of a landfill, paper towels break down and generate methane, a greenhouse gas that is 23 times more potent than carbon dioxide.”
+According to a Stanford Magazine article, paper towels break down and make methane in a landfill.
+Methane is a greenhouse gas that is 23 times stronger than carbon dioxide.
 The article also mentions that if everyone in the U.S. used five paper towels per day, we’d produce over six million pounds of paper waste daily.

 You can help slow this unsustainable paper use by cleaning with reusable options.